 Luckily, there is a solution for you too.

-three unique methods to find your priorities in life
+Three unique methods to start setting priorities in life

 Disconnect from your daily routine for at least 10 minutes and practice mindfulness